 He’ll feel proud of helping and be more likely to eat something he has helped to make.

 If you have a fussy eater who doesn’t like trying new food, here are some tips that might help:

 - Make food attractive.
-Offer your child a variety of different colours, shapes and sizes and let your child choose what she eats from the plate.
+Offer your child a variety of different colours, shapes and sizes and let your child choose what he eats from the plate.

-- Offer different foods from each of the five good food groups.
-For example, if your child doesn’t like cheese, she might enjoy yoghurt instead.
+- Offer different foods from each of the five healthy food groups.
+For example, if your child doesn’t like cheese, he might enjoy yoghurt instead.

 - Try not to let your child fill up on drinks or ‘sometimes’ foods before introducing new foods.
-He’s more likely to try the food if he’s hungry and doesn’t have the option of something else to eat.
+She’s more likely to try food if she’s hungry and doesn’t have the option of something else to eat.